PlasmaPy/PlasmaPy/README.md

 The `3.12` may be replaced by any version of Python that is supported by PlasmaPy.

-If you have [installed Conda], then you can also install PlasmaPy into an activated Conda environment by running:
+If you have [installed Conda], then you can install PlasmaPy into  an activated Conda environment by running:
 ```Shell
 conda install -c conda-forge plasmapy
 ```
-PlasmaPy can also be installed using [Anaconda Navigator] so long as `conda-forge` is added as a channel.

 Check out our instructions on [installing PlasmaPy] for more details.

-Please check out our documentation for more information on [how to install PlasmaPy].
-To contribute to the package or use the most recent version, check out our instructions on [installing PlasmaPy from source].

 ## Events